 Give yourself an assignment

-Sign up for a drawing challenge or course to give yourself some structure and accountability. (#MightCouldDrawToday is my free drawing challenge with a new prompt each week!)
+Sign up for a drawing challenge or course to give yourself some structure and accountability.
+(Check out #MightCouldDrawToday for my free drawing challenge with a new prompt each week!)

 3. Your creative routine isn’t working